syncfusion-content/maui-docs/MAUI/TabView/Configure-Tab-Item.md

 * **Header** - Holds the text of the tab item that is displayed in the tab bar.

-* **ImageSource** - The image to be displayed in the tabbar representing the tab item.
+* **ImageSource** - The image to be displayed in the tab bar representing the tab item.

 * **Content** - The assigned view will get displayed in the main area of the Tab View.